GeorP/js-ntc-logger/README.md

 #JS-NTC-Logger
 _NTC - is abbreviation of [Nestor the Chronicler](https://en.wikipedia.org/wiki/Nestor_the_Chronicler)_

-Flexible, configurable JavaScript logger, that can be used both on front-end and back-end side.
+Flexible, configurable JavaScript logger, that can be used both in the browser and with NodeJS.

 ## Documentation